 Can I Sell My Timeshare?

 Take the quit claim deed to the courthouse and record it.
-The new owner will receive the original and you no longer own the timeshare or are responsible for any of the management fees.
+The new owner will receive the original and you no longer own the timeshare, and you are not responsible for any future management fees.
 It would probably be wise to contact the ownership company and let them know who the new owners are.They might have a fee for putting the ownership in somebody else's name.

 You could also offer owner carry terms.
-This is where you loan the new owners the money to purchase and they pay you every month until the agreed upon sum is paid in full.
-If this is the case, you are still liable for the management fees if the new owner defaults on the loan or doesn't pay the fee.
-Please consult an attorney for a transaction such as thisIf you purchased in the UK, it is very similar to the steps above.
+Instead of the buyer paying off the amount they owe you, you can "carry" the balance and allow them to make monthly payments to you.
+By doing thins, you not only make it easier for someone to purchase your week, you also earn the interest a bank would if they loaned the buyer the money.
+If you choose this method, you are still liable for the management fees if the new owner defaults on the loan or doesn't pay the fees.
+Please consult an attorney for a transaction such as this.
+If you purchased in the UK, it's very similar to the steps above.
 But again, please call an attorney to guide you through the steps.
-An Attorney will ensure you are no longer liable for anything having to do with the timeshare.
+An attorney will ensure you are no longer liable for anything.

 If you have purchased a club the laws can be different.
-An ownership for a set number of years in called a leasehold estate.
+An ownership for a set number of years is called a leasehold estate.
 Contact the company you purchased from as they will have rules and fees to change the ownership name.
-You may be liable for the management fee if the new owner does not pay.
+You may still be liable for the management fee if the new owner does not pay.

 **Authors note: Timeshare is known by many names including but not limited to timeshare, timesharing, vacation ownership, holiday ownership, interval ownership, vacation insurance.